productdevbook/nitro-graphql/README.md

   - `defineResolver` - Complete resolver with Query, Mutation, etc.
   - `defineQuery` - Query-only resolvers
   - `defineMutation` - Mutation-only resolvers
-  - `defineType` - Custom type resolvers
+  - `defineField` - Custom type resolvers
   - `defineSubscription` - Subscription resolvers
   - `defineDirective` - Directive resolvers
 - Only exports using these functions are included in the virtual module